 - 1/2 tsp baking soda

 - The night before cooking the pancakes, whisk together the flour, sourdough starter, milk and maple syrup.
-Cover with a damp tea towel and store in the fridge for at least 4 hours or overnight.
+Cover with a damp tea towel or a plate and store in the fridge.

 - In the morning, remove the batter and whisk in the eggs, butter or coconut oil and salt.